Crystal Bowersox: Early life

 At the age of seventeen, she moved to Chicago, where she played music as a busker at train stations, including the Washington and Lake Redline stops.
 She frequented open mics, such as the In One Ear show at the Heartland Cafe, and Uncommon Ground Clark and Grace, and Devon locations.
 She also played extensively in Chicago's Lakeview neighborhood.
-According to Bowersox, she lived in poverty at this time, and had to resort to begging for insulin at a pharmacy to manage her diabetes after her health insurance expired.

 In 2006, the Chicago Department of Cultural Affairs chose Bowersox to represent Chicago folk musicians in the Sister Cities program "Experience Chicago", held in Birmingham.
 In 2007, Bowersox traveled internationally on an independent small cafe tour, including Memphis, Oaxaca City, Ankara and Istanbul.
 She gave birth to a son, Anthony Levi Mason, in 2009; according to Bowersox, his father left her six weeks into her pregnancy.

 American Idol

 Bowersox auditioned for American Idol in Chicago, Illinois.
 She sang "Piece of My Heart".
 Guest judge Shania Twain commented that she had a "raw, natural talent."

 On March 2, 2010, Bowersox was hospitalized due to Diabetic ketoacidosis (DKA) from type 1 diabetes, forcing a last minute switch in scheduling to give her extra time to recuperate.
 Bowersox confirmed the illness on the May 19, 2010 results show during an interview with host Ryan Seacrest.
 The men competed that day instead of the women.
 She sang the next day and impressed all of the judges.

 The following week, her strong performance prompted Simon Cowell to state, "Right now, you are the one everyone has to beat."

 After Siobhan Magnus's elimination from the top 6 of American Idol, Bowersox became the last remaining female contestant in the competition.

 Bowersox was the first female contestant to make it to the finale since Jordin Sparks won the title in 2007.
 She is also the first contestant in American Idol history to have one of their original songs played on the show, or at least during their hometown package.
 Crystal's original song "Holy Toledo" was played on the May 19 Top 3 Results show as the background music for her homecoming package - when she returned to Toledo, Ohio and Elliston, Ohio the previous weekend - and segued into her live performance of the same song at "Bowerstock".

 During her time on Idol, Bowersox dated Tony Kusian, but the couple broke up just hours before the Idol finale.